oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data-ocw.md

 - Create a masking policy for your target database
 - Mask sensitive data in your target database by using Data Masking
 - View the Data Masking report
-- (Optional) Create a PDF of the Data Masking report
 - Validate the masked data in your target database